Warning: This review contains mild spoilers for Captain Marvel.

 Granted, in this case, those words have something to do with complex alien technology and a secret energy core, but still.
 They hit home.

-The film is very aware of its status as the first woman-lead installment of the Marvel Cinematic Universe.
-(It only took 21 installments to get here, but hey, who's counting?)
+The film is very aware of its status as the first woman-lead instalment of the Marvel Cinematic Universe.
+(It only took 21 instalments to get here, but hey, who's counting?)
 There's even an empowering montage that is the film equivalent of Kelly Clarkson's "Stronger."
 But it works.
 Not only does the movie fill in some of the gaps of the MCU that we'll need going into Avengers: Endgame, it sets up a whole new superhero that we'll want to stick with come April.

 Captain Marvel is an unusual origin story.
 We don't know who she is, but neither does she.
 She actually comes with two backstories: In one life, she's Vers, a Kree "hero-warrior" living on planet Hala, which is ruled by an AI leader called the Supreme Intelligence.
 In the other, she's Carol Danvers, a U.S. Air Force pilot who loves karaoke and Guns & Roses T-shirts.
 Captain Marvel (a.k.a. the version who flies around in the blue and red suit and glows with fiery power) is the sum of those dual identities.
 (I won't spoil how that happens or why.
 See it!)